• Locations & Hours:

 Note: Services are provided by appointment.
 The clinic is closed daily from 11:15-12:15 and the second and fourth Friday of every month from 8:00-9:00am.

 The Tuberculosis (TB) Program controls the spread of TB in Montgomery County.
-We ensure all persons with active TB are completely treated, and we work with community partners to screen individuals who are at high risk for TB.
+We ensure all persons with active TB are treated, and we work with community partners to screen individuals who are at high risk for TB.

 Screenings and Services:

-• TB skin tests are provided by appointment.
-To schedule an appointment for an evaluation of a positive result, contact the TB Clinic nurse during normal business hours.
+• To schedule an appointment for an evaluation of a positive result, contact the TB Clinic nurse during normal business hours.
+(937) 496-6657

-• Providers who need to report an active case of TB or who need information, contact the TB Outreach nurse or the TB Clinic nurse.
+• Providers who need to report an active case of TB can call the TB Outreach nurse, at (937) 496-6584, or for more information, they may contact the TB Clinic Nurse line at (937) 496-6657.

 • The TB Program serves as a resource for community-based health care providers seeking information on screening, diagnosing, and treating TB.